Sanity is overrated.

 I was aware that by roaming the castle like this, I was basically doing my Prefect's patrol on my own free time.
 I was also aware that this meant my life had taken a very pathetic, nerdy turn, but I could care less.
 Shoes clacking down the hallway, I walked and walked, fingers reaching out to brush the uneven stone walls in an oddly therapeutic motion.

 Eventually, and without my brain making any conscious choice to get me there, my feet led me to the DADA classroom.
 Peering through the window in the door, I could see that the class was dark, a few slants of moonlight providing the only illumination in the room.
 Suddenly, I was overcome with the random desire to go inside.
 After a quick preliminary check for any Professor Nott sightings, I shoved the door open with my shoulder SWAT team-style.

-It was dark and dusty inside.
-Coughing, I fumbled frantically for my wand.
-When it was out and I’d wheezed a hasty Lumos
+It was dark and dusty inside and, coughing, I fumbled frantically for my wand.
+After it was out and I’d wheezed a hasty Lumos

 The Sword of Gryffindor.